bsmg/beat-saber-community-wiki/support.md

 6. [Still Having Issues](#6-still-having-issues)

 # 0. Important Notes
+### If You're Modding Again (From A Previously Modded Copy)
+Then we recommend you perform a clean install,[Clean Installation](#clean-installation) before modding, Basically just cut out/copy your `CustomSongs` folder elsewhere, and delete the games folder and uninstall from your platform.
+Then reinstall the game and launch it once without mods, so it generates whatever it needs to, before you mod it or else itll treat mods installed as incompatible.

 ## The mod manager isnt installing any plugins
 The plugins will appear in your plugins folder after you launch the game. if your game plugins folder still is empty please run `ipa.exe` again and make sure that nothing is preventing it from running, `Anti-viruses, Admin permissions, etc.`